No body text has been set in widget

 • Integration of the expertise of people with lived/living experience of substance use through the creation of a People Who Use Drugs/Peer Advisory Group.

-• Exploring the expansion of the local Opioid Agonist Therapy prescribing in the region, including injectable options.
+• Exploring the expansion of local Opioid Agonist Therapy prescribing in the region, including injectable options.

 • Increasing accessibility to bereavement supports for the community of people who use drugs, their family and friends as well as those service providers who provide their care.